How to Check Emails for Fake Hyperlinks

-It is easy to send an email and make a hyperlink appear that it will lead to a trusted site when in fact it will lead to a spam site or worse, trigger a virus download.
+It is easy to send an email with hyperlinks that appear to lead to a trusted site, when in fact they take you to a spam site or trigger a virus download.
 To safeguard your computer and your identity, it is important to check all suspicious emails for fake hyperlinks.

-First, remember that reputable organizations will not automatically subscribe you to newsletter lists so unless you subscribed to something always assume that any and all unsolicited email is spam or fake.
+First, remember that reputable organizations will not automatically subscribe you to their newsletters; newsletter subscriptions are initiated by you.
+Therefore, always assume that any and all unsolicited email is spam or fake.
 This is especially true of nonprofit fundraisers who, for the most part, will not send you any unsolicited email.

-The imaginary email in question might say "Help save animals today ... click here."
-Or the email might even show an actual hyperlink URL like this: http://aspca.org.
-But what you see is not always where you will end up if you click on these links.
+The email in question might say, "Help save animals today ... click here."
+Or the email might even show a valid-looking URL hyperlink like http://aspca.org.
+However, where you think you're going is not always where you end up when you click these links.

-Checking for Fake Hyperlinks in Microsoft Outlook and Outlook Expresses
+Checking for Fake Hyperlinks in Microsoft Outlook and Outlook Express

-If you use Microsoft Outlook to view your mail it is easy to check to see if an email has legitimate hyperlinks.
+If you use Microsoft Outlook to view your email, it is easy to verify legitimate hyperlinks.
 In the email:

-- Right Click on Your Mouse (do NOT left click or this may open the link)
+- Right Click on the link (do NOT left-click as this may open the link)

 - Select "View Source"

-If the email was sent in HTML format the HTML code pop up in a new window.
+If the email was sent in HTML format, the HTML code will pop up in a new window.
 If nothing pops up or you do not see the "View Source" option, the email message is in another format.
-To check the hyperlinks in plain text email messages, follow the instructions below for plain text messages and AOL and other email clients.
+To check hyperlinks in plain text email messages, follow the instructions below for plain text messages using AOL and other email clients.
 Once you see the HTML code, don't worry, you do not have to know how to read HTML to find links.

 - Click "Edit"